How to Ask for a Vacation When You're Starting a New Job

 But, if your boss says no, you then have the choice of accepting the job and skipping the wedding or turning down the job and serving as her maid of honor.

 Standard Summer Vacation

 In this case, you have nothing specifically planned, but you'd like to take a summer vacation.
 Starting a new job doesn't mean you don't want to take a couple of days on the beach or go to visit grandma.

 Keep in mind that a lot of jobs have high learning curves and taking time off at the beginning can set you behind.
-You don't want your boss judging your long-term performance in a negative light because you took time off in the first couple months at work.
+You don't want your boss judging your long-term performance in a negative light because you took time off in the first couple of months at work.

 With that in mind, it's still possible to take some time off.
 First, speak to your boss and acknowledge that you are new and you'll understand if it's not possible to take time off.
 Tell her that you'd like to take a reasonable amount of time off this summer.